-Li Ang Zhang (he/him) is an information scientist at the RAND Corporation and a professor at Pardee RAND Graduate School.
+Li Ang Zhang (he/him) is an information scientist at RAND and a professor at Pardee RAND Graduate School.
+He is also the codirector of the RAND Center for Scalable Computing and Analysis.
 His research interests include applying machine learning (ML), optimization, and mathematical modeling towards defense and technology policy challenges.
 In particular, he focuses on ML implementation challenges, including assessing edge ML devices and identifying the implications of adversarial examples.
 Most recently, he is investigating the limitations of AI in defense applications.

 Prior to joining RAND, he focused on creating model-based decision support systems to tackle clinical problems in sepsis, a severe inflammatory syndrome.
 He received his Ph.D. in chemical engineering from the University of Pittsburgh.